azsdk/azsdk-docs/02-Secure-Development/Security_IntelliSense_userguide.md

 In the current drop, we have support for the following features:
 - About 80 rules that cover a variety of scenarios such as:
-   - various Azure-API related secure coding situations.
+   - various Azure PaaS API related secure coding rules
-   - ADAL-based authentication
+   - ADAL-based authentication best practices
    - Common Crypto errors
-   - Classic App Sec and Web App Sec
+   - Classic App Sec and Web App Sec issues
 - Rule are auto-updated without needing to reinstall the plug-in.
 The plug-in periodically checks if new rules have been published to a central rule store and updates its local rule set based on that.

 The screenshots below show the core functionality at work:
 - Error and warning indications for incorrect and possibly vulnerable code: